 The SBL team has developed rigorous protocols for the production of stem cells under current Good Manufacturing Practice (cGMP) at the UC Davis GMP facility, and carried out extensive investigational new drug (IND)-enabling studies required by the U.S. Food and Drug Administration (FDA) for clinical applications.
 In particular, Dr. Wang has been collaborating with Dr. Diana Farmer for the past decade in developing a stem cell regenerative therapy for spina bifida and the team has recently received approval from the FDA to test a groundbreaking spina bifida treatment that combines surgery with stem cells.
 The one-of-a-kind treatment, delivered while the baby is still in the mother’s womb, could improve outcomes for children with the birth defect.

 (6) Fostering academic innovation and entrepreneurship

-Dr. Wang has established the SBL as a hub for innovation and education, by integrating varying disciplines for a robust collaborative environment and by mentoring physicians, residents, scholars, graduate, and medical students to foster future innovation.
-SBL is actively engaged with the emerging Aggie Sqare, the UC Davis - Sacramento Innovention Center.
+Dr. Wang has established the SBL as a hub for innovation and education, by integrating varying disciplines for a robust collaborative environment and by mentoring physicians, residents, scholars, and graduate and medical students to foster future innovation.
+The SBL is actively engaged with the emerging Aggie Square, the UC Davis - Sacramento Innovation Center.
 As the UC Davis School of Medicine Dean's Fellow in Entrepreneurship, Dr. Wang is devoted in expanding our institution’s infrastructure in innovation and entrepreneurship to better link advances in academic research with product and technology development and commercialization, and promoting UC Davis' contribution to socio-economic development.